The-McGrail-Foundation/MIMEDefang-website/content/categories/snippets/disclaimer.md

 Title: How can I append a disclaimer to outgoing messages?
 Date: 2026-06-27 10:02:00
 Category: snippets
+Description: Perl filter snippet to append a text and HTML disclaimer to outgoing messages using append_text_boilerplate and append_html_boilerplate.
 Tags: Attachments
 Num: 008
 Status: published